• Skip to main content

 The coordinated proceeding brings together cases against several major defendants, including:

 The companies opposed combining the cases, arguing that they were too different.
-However, Judge Jessner concluded that the common question of whether the defendants’ products caused plaintiffs’ alleged harm was central to all the lawsuits, making coordination appropriate.
+However, Judge Jessner concluded that the common question of whether the defendants’ products caused the alleged harm to plaintiffs was central to all the lawsuits, making coordination appropriate.

 Gaming Disorder: A Clinical Definition